-Rodney McLeod is the Eagles’ nominee for the Walter Payton NFL Man of the Year Award, presented by Nationwide.
+Rodney McLeod was the Eagles’ nominee for the Walter Payton NFL Man of the Year Award, presented by Nationwide.
 He shares in his own words what he learned over the past year in the fight against social inequality.

 2020 was rough for all of us, but I am optimistic for better times in the year ahead.
 Why?
 Over the summer, while I marched in the protests in Philadelphia, I witnessed people from so many different backgrounds unite for one common goal and that’s justice and equality.
 The world is so diverse and that’s what makes us so special.
 I think when you see people from different religious backgrounds and ethnicities all join together, it’s powerful.
 That sends a message that we can do this and this is what the world should look like.